OpenSourceHelpCommunity/ContributingToMyProject/writeups/CNCF_Kubernetes_NikhitaRaghunath.md

 ### Workflow

 Fork the [repo](https://github.com/kubernetes/kubernetes) first and then follow these commands.
-Theey show the workflow you'll need to follow to install kubernetes locally.
+They show the workflow you'll need to follow to install kubernetes locally.

 ```bash
 $ working_dir=$GOPATH/src/k8s.io